zeddo123/OpenBook/README.md

 ## Disclaimer
 In **no** way this is a polished or secure network.
-I'm just playing around,but i still think that's a great application for the blockchain
+I'm just playing around, but I still think that it is a great application for the blockchain

 # Use
 ## How to
 For now, There is 3 scripts **(*node.py*, *seed.py*, *client.py*)**.

-1. Start by running the seed script, this script must run in the beginning to link all the node.
+1. Start by running the seed script, this script will start the seed server which will help nodes discover other nodes.
-2. Run the node script(the main script),*node.py* follows the bloch-chain protocol and interact with other nodes/peers.
+2. Run the node script(the main script),*node.py* start a single node which will have all the fuctionality of a node.

 **optional**
 3. This script is ran whenever we need to add a transaction into the chain.*(This script needs to connect to the seed server to get the nodes)*